-The Heating, Ventilation and Air Conditioning (HVAC) program at BSC prepares students to handle the newest technology in this rapidly expanding field.
-Much of the program is devoted to work in the modern, well-equipped lab, where students master installation and repair procedures, use and care of basic tools and equipment, and how to operate by EPA standards and safety standards set by OSHA regulations.
+The Heating, Ventilation and Air Conditioning (HVAC) program equips students in the newest technology for this rapidly expanding field.
+In this program, students will work in the modern, well-equipped lab, and master installation and repair procedures, learn the use and care of basic tools and equipment and how to operate by EPA and safety standards set by OSHA regulations.
 Instruction includes HVAC components, systems, troubleshooting, domestic and light commercial refrigeration1, and sheet metal2.

 HVAC is a limited enrollment, 10½-month program that prepares graduates for entry-level jobs.

 Students enroll either fall or spring semester.

 - Students will take the Environmental Protection Agency's refrigerant use exam, required for anyone working with refrigerants.

 - Sheet metal is an integral part of the air conditioning and heating industry.
 Bismarck State College is a nationally registered training center for sheet metal and HVAC through the National Center for Construction Education and Research (NCCER).
 Students are placed on a national registry after successfully completing individual module exams and related tasks.

 Background in these areas is recommended: basic algebra and geometry, physical science, computer technology, basic knowledge of drafting, and working knowledge of a scientific calculator.
 Some knowledge of plumbing or electricity is helpful.
 Students should be physically fit and able to lift and move heavy equipment.

 Students who complete the curriculum requirements earn a Program Certificate (44 credits) in HVAC.
 Additional coursework may lead to a Diploma (60 credits) or Associate in Applied Science degree (60 credits).